metasoarous/datsync/README.md

 ## TLDR

-You want to have Datomic on the back end and DataScript on the server?
+You want to have Datomic on the back end and DataScript on the front end?
 These are some utilities for (we hope) managing that sanely.

 ## The vision

-This is really just a peice of the vision.
+This is really just a piece of the vision.
 But I'll put it here until there's another place for the vision as a whole.

 ### Re-frame and Derived Data All The Way Down